Aureliona1/CPP-Splitter/README.md

 ## Installation

-You must have deno installed on your system (or subsystem for wsl users).
+You must have [Deno](https://deno.com/) installed on your system (or linux subsystem for wsl users).

 Then run: